Prof-M-s-Classroom/programming-assignment-3-Jkscott8/Readme.md

 Challenges Faced:
 I started the assignment before the tuesday class so it was a little confusing trying to figure out how everything was supposed to work, I was able to implement everything except the primMST before the class because W3 Schools had some good resources explaining it.
-I also had some trouble with the vectors in C++ because my into class was in Python not Java.
+I also had some trouble with the arrays in C++ because my into class was in Python not Java, so I was new to handling those.
 I surprisingly didn't really get errors, but I did have a lot of trouble with the primMST function because it kept giving me the same vertex multiple times, it also sometimes gave me not the min edge weight, but I eventually was able to fix it through trial and error.